parsa-abbasi/NodeClassification/README.md

 | `dropout` | `0.6` |
 | `activation` | `'elu'` |
 | `heads` | `8` |

+**Note:** As this is just a practical example, we didn't use any hold-out test set to evaluate the final model.
+However, in a real-world scenario, we should do that to get an unbiased estimate of the model's performance.

 <details>
 <summary>Code snippet to run the hyperparameter tuning</summary>